Harry Reid Fast Facts

 October 6, 2015 - Reid files a lawsuit in a Nevada court against Thera-Band's parent company, the Hygenic Corp, along with Hygenic Intangible Property Holding Co. and Performance Health LLC.
 Reid claims that Thera-Band's exercise equipment malfunctioned, causing him serious injuries.

 October 26, 2016 - Reid files an amended complaint in his civil case against Thera-Band and its parent companies.
-The filing comes days after the judge ordered a new 2017 trial date in the case.

-November 8, 2016 - Democrat Catherine Cortez Masto wins Nevada's US Senate seat vacated when Reid announced he would not run for re-election after holding the seat for 30 years.
-Cortez Masto's win makes her the first Latina elected to the US Senate.
+December 8, 2016 - Reid delivers his final speech as Senate Minority Leader and US Senator from Nevada.

+April 10, 2017 - Announced as UNLV Boyd School of Law's first distinguished fellow in law and policy.